How to buy the best travel cot

 Travel cot folding and storage

 Putting a travel cot up and taking it back down again shouldn’t be a chore.
-A decent travel cot should be easy to erect and ready to use without you needing a degree in engineering.
+A decent travel cot should be easy to put up and ready to use without you needing a degree in engineering.

-Travel cots generally fold and unfold using a central locking system – you pull up a ring or handle in the centre of the base, click the sides into place, then push the handle back down to keep the locked sides rigid.
+Travel cots generally fold and unfold using a central locking system – you pull up a ring or handle in the middle of the travel cot base, click the sides into place, then push the handle back down to keep the locked sides rigid.

 Many models have a similar folding mechanism, where the mattress wraps around the legs to create an oblong which should fit nicely back into its travel bag.
 Some models fold flat, and sometimes don’t come with a travel bag.
 These may not fold down small enough to fit into a car boot, which can make them less suitable for travel, although they are fine as an extra cot for guests.